lwieckowski/laptop-finder/README.md

 # LaptopFinder
-A small unfinished side project built to explore HTMX.
+A small unfinished and unpolished  side project built to explore HTMX.

 # Features
 - Interactive table with filters, sorting, pagination and search - all rendered server-side